 ACLU-PA Position: Opposes

-Not only would HB 103 needlessly expand the crimes code, it would add yet another offense for police to selectively enforce and for prosecutors to wield when charging a defendant.
-In our new normal under COVID-19, its communicable disease provision could be weaponized broadly against civilians, including those engaged in First Amendment protected speech, protest, or assembly.
-And perhaps most troubling, its unscientific assumptions about HIV transmission — rooted in fear, stigma, and ignorance — become grounds to impose unjustifiable and disproportionately severe penalties on people living with HIV.
+Not only would HB 103 needlessly expand the crimes code, in our new normal under COVID-19, its communicable disease provision could be weaponized broadly against civilians, including those engaged in First Amendment protected speech, protest, or assembly.
+And perhaps most troubling, its unscientific assumptions about HIV transmission—rooted in fear, stigma, and ignorance—become grounds to impose unjustifiable and disproportionately severe penalties on people living with HIV.